Avram Glazer

-Avram Avie Glazer (born October 19, 1960) is an American businessman.
+Avram A. Glazer (born October 19, 1960) is an American businessman.
 He is a member of the Glazer family (a son of Malcolm Glazer), who own the Tampa Bay Buccaneers of the National Football League (NFL) and hold a majority ownership stake in English Premier League club Manchester United.

 Early life and education

-Avram Avie Glazer was born on October 6, 1960, in Rochester into a Jewish family.
+Avram A. Glazer was born on October 6, 1960, in Rochester into a Jewish family.
 His father was Malcolm Glazer, a billionaire, and his mother is Linda.
 He has four brothers and one sister: Kevin E. Glazer; Bryan Glazer; Joel Glazer; Darcie S. Glazer Kassewitz; and Edward S. Glazer.
 Glazer grew up in Rochester, New York, attended Pittsford Mendon High School and was the Junior Achievement Outstanding Young Businessman Of The Year in 1978.
-Glazer received his Bachelor of Science in Business Administration from Washington University in St. Louis in 1982 and graduated from the Washington College of Law at American University in 1985.
+Glazer received his Bachelor of Science in Business Administration from Washington University in St. Louis in 1982 and graduated from the American University Washington College of Law in 1985.
 He also studied at the Emory University School of Law, Peking University and Fudan University in Shanghai.